groupdocs-editor/GroupDocs.Editor-Docs/net/release-notes/release-notes-2023/groupdocs.editor-for-.net-23.4-release-notes.md

 ---
 {{< alert style="info" >}}This page contains release notes for GroupDocs.Editor for .NET 23.4{{< /alert >}}

-GroupDocs.Editor for .NET version 23.2 is a new significant update that contains a new complex feature, that consists of several related sub-features, improvements and bug fixes — completely redeveloped and heavily expanded supprot of editing XML documents.
+GroupDocs.Editor for .NET version 23.4 is a new significant update that contains several new features, plenty of useful improvements and a lot of bugfixes in different modules of the GroupDocs.Editor, primarily in HTML/CSS sub-system, e-Book module, and WordProcessing module.

-This release notes article describes this ferature in short, for the detailed review please take a look on a [separate detailed article](https://docs.groupdocs.com/editor/net/how-to-edit-xml/).

 ## New features and improvements